MarsBased/handbook/sections/whatwedo.md

 MarsBased is a consultancy of expert developers in Ruby on Rails, Node.js, React and Angular who boosts companies using technology and agile methodologies.

-We started off in early 2014 as a web-only dev shop using Rails and Angular because Jordi and Xavi had been using these technologies in their previous companies.
+We started off in early 2014 as a web-only development shop using Rails and Angular because our founders Jordi and Xavi had been using these technologies in their previous companies.
 Over the years, we've expanded our technological horizons slightly.

 ## Technologies & services